girlguidinghertfordshire/ggherts/_vacancies/county-inspire-joint-lead.md

 ---
 Inspire is Girlguiding's offering for all 18-30 year olds.
 It doesn’t matter what your everyday role or level of interaction with Girlguiding is, all members within this age range are automatically part of Inspire.
 It is a place where you can make new friends, learn new skills and take advantage of the many awards and opportunities on offer.

-This exciting opportunity has arisien to lead our county Inspire team and help empower our young women within this demongraphic.
+This exciting opportunity has arisien to lead our county Inspire team and help empower our young women within this demographic.

 Do you have what it takes to lead as a partnership and support these individuals?